wheelhouseio/project-patchwork/_pages/index_content.md

 ---
-homecontent: true
+index_content: true
+permalink: /index_content/
 ---

-#### *Adrian is a product manager with 5 years experience building both digital and offline education products.*
+Adrian is a product manager with 5 years experience building both digital and offline education products.

 His accomplishments include designing and building career-oriented programs at [General Assembly](http://generalassemb.ly) while managing an international team of 16, building online courses for public companies as a freelance consultant, and founding [a company](http://wheelhouse.io) that provides modern software development training to Fortune 500 companies.